Tutsi: Culture

 According to British historian John Fage, the Tutsi are serologically related to Bantu and Nilotic populations.
 This in turn rules out a possible Cushitic origin for the founding Tutsi-Hima ruling class in the lacustrine kingdoms.
 However, the royal burial customs of the latter kingdoms are quite similar to those practised by the former Cushitic Sidama states in the southern Gibe region of Ethiopia.

-By contrast, Bantu populations to the north of the Tutsi-Hima in the mount Kenya area such as the Agikuyu were until modern times essentially without a king (instead having a stateless age set system which they adopted from Cushitic peoples) while there were a number of Bantu kingdoms to the south of the Tutsi-Hima in Tanzania, all of which shared the Tutsi-Hima's chieftaincy pattern.
-Since the Cushitic Sidama kingdoms interacted with Nilotic groups, Fage thus proposes that the Tutsi may have descended from one such migrating Nilotic population.
-The Nilotic ancestors of the Tutsi would thereby in earlier times have served as cultural intermediaries, adopting some monarchical traditions from adjacent Cushitic kingdoms and subsequently taking those borrowed customs south with them when they first settled amongst Bantu autochthones in the Great Lakes area.
+By contrast, Bantu populations to the north of the Tutsi-Hima in the Mount Kenya area, such as the Agikuyu, were until modern times essentially without a king, instead having a stateless age set system which they adopted from Cushitic peoples, while there were a number of Bantu kingdoms to the south of the Tutsi-Hima in Tanzania, all of which shared the Tutsi-Hima's chieftaincy pattern.
+Since the Cushitic Sidama kingdoms interacted with Nilotic groups, Fage proposes that the Tutsi may have descended from one such migrating Nilotic population.
+The Nilotic ancestors of the Tutsi would in earlier times have served as cultural intermediaries, adopting some monarchical traditions from adjacent Cushitic kingdoms and subsequently taking those borrowed customs south with them when they first settled amongst Bantu autochthones in the Great Lakes area.

 However, little difference can be ascertained between the cultures today of the Tutsi and Hutu; both groups speak the same Bantu language.
 The rate of intermarriage between the two groups was traditionally very high, and relations were amicable until the 20th century.
 Many scholars have concluded that the determination of Tutsi was and is mainly an expression of class or caste, rather than ethnicity.
-Rwandans have their own language, Kinyarwanda.
-English, French and Swahili serve as additional official languages for different historic reasons, and are widely spoken by Rwandans as a second language.
+Burundians and Rwandans have similar languages, Kirundi and Kinyarwanda.
+English, French and Swahili serve as additional official languages for different historic reasons, and are widely spoken by both Burundians and Rwandans as a second language.